BlueMedoraPublic/gntp/README.md

 Small NTP client written in GO.
 Used to schedule reboots on servers who's time is running in a fixed loop, and do not contain their own NTP service.

 ## Usage
-Place somewhere in your bath and then invoke without any arguments:
+Place somewhere in your path and invoke without any arguments:
 ```
 gntp